-Psychology 5822 Psychological Testing-3 credits
+Psychology 5822

-Prerequisite: Psych.
+Prevenogical Testing-3 credits Prerequisite: Psych.
 5821 or permission of Director of Graduate Program.
 Practicuum course in the administration and scoring of the Stanford Binet and Wechsler-Bellevue tests.
 Tests are administered under supervision.

-Philosophy
+Philosophy\

-Philosophy 5508 Trends in American Thought-3 credits Changing social ideas of the American people and their leaders; European and American influences, growth of democratic ideas; nationalism; impact of science and education.
+Philosophy 5508 Trends in American Thought-3 credits Changing social ideas of the American people and their leaders; European and American Changing social ideas of the American people and their leaders; European and American influences, growth of democratic ideas; nationalism; impact of science and education.